jefferyjay12/file_transfer_service/README.md

 Edit the script and update the SOURCE_DIR, DEST_USER, DEST_HOST, DEST_DIR, and SSH_KEY_PATH variables according to your setup.

+Make sure the KeyPair is in the same directory as the script

 Run the script:

 bash